Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/README.md

 - How does the recovery from the economic impact of COVID compare to the recovery from the 2008 economic crisis?
 ## Data Process
+We downloaded our Oil Price data from (https://www.eia.gov/dnav/pet/pet_pri_gnd_a_epm0_pte_dpgal_w.htm ).
+We used the data for Price of Oil per Gallon every week from April of 1993 to November 2020.
+We averaged the data from the East Coast, West Coast and MidWest in the USA to get a good representation of the data.
 ## Visualizations

 ## Analysis